Learn

 The 1095 series (1095-A, B, and C) reports health insurance coverage under the Affordable Care Act.
 Learn which form you'll receive.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 The 1095 series; Form 1095-A, 1095-B, and 1095-C; are the health insurance reporting forms created by the Affordable Care Act.
-While the federal individual mandate penalty was reduced to $0 starting in 2019 by the Tax Cuts and Jobs Act, these forms remain critically important.
-Form 1095-A in particular is essential for anyone who received marketplace health insurance subsidies; without it, you cannot properly reconcile your Premium Tax Credit on Form 8962, and you may owe back thousands of dollars or miss out on a substantial refund.
+While the federal individual mandate penalty was reduced to $0 starting in 2019 by the Tax Cuts and Jobs Act, these forms remain important.
+Form 1095-A in particular is useful for anyone who received marketplace health insurance subsidies; without it, you cannot properly reconcile your Premium Tax Credit on Form 8962, and you may owe back thousands of dollars or miss out on a substantial refund.

 The 1095 forms were created as part of the Affordable Care Act (ACA), signed into law on March 23, 2010.
 The ACA's individual mandate required most Americans to maintain minimum essential health coverage or pay a tax penalty (the "shared responsibility payment").
 To enforce this requirement and administer the Premium Tax Credit, the IRS needed a way to verify who had health coverage and what they paid for it.